|

 length = 10

-, and in the second line you use the value of length
+, and in the third line you use the value of length

-as the second argument to the command Draw line....
+as the third argument to the command Draw line....

 Names of numeric variables must start with a lower-case letter, optionally followed by a sequence of letters, digits, and underscores.